museumofprague/immersive_room_rider/README.md

 HAP codec can be included in ffmpeg build or using 3rd party paid plugins such as AfterCodecs for Adobe After Effects.
 See more [here](https://hap.video/using-hap.html).

+On Windows you can check if your current ffmpeg build support HAP codec with  `ffmpeg -encoders | findstr /i hap`.
+Or on Linux / MacOS you can check with `ffmpeg -encoders | grep hap`.

 ## Audio
 We have 12.4 2D speaker layout but we are effectively using 12.1 (all 4 subwoofers are fed from single audio source).
 Speaker positions are provided in normalized coordinates from -1 to +1 with a centroid at (0,0).